We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 3. 3-hour City Highlights Bike Tour (Highly Rated)

-Want to save money on attractions and public transportation?
+Save money on attractions and public transportation!
 Buy the Copenhagen Discover Card and get free access to 80+ attractions and unlimited public transport in the Capital Region (zone 1-99), including travel to and from the airport!

 As one of the most liveable cities in the world, yes, Copenhagen is worth a visit!
 From cozy neighborhoods to royal history and cultural heritage, the city has it all.
 Most of the city’s highlights are located relatively close to each other, making it the perfect place to explore by foot or bike.
 Especially when visiting in the summer!